playframework/play-java-hello-world-tutorial/Hello.md

     ![Compilation error](images/compilation-error.png)

-1. In the `TabController.java file`, add the missing closing quote for "Hello" in the return statement: `return ok ("Hello " + name);`.
+1. In the `HomeController.java file`, add the missing closing quote for "Hello" in the return statement: `return ok ("Hello " + name);`.

 1. Refresh the browser, and you should see something like this:

     ![Hello Joe page](images/hello-joe.png)

   The text is unformatted because the HTTP server is returning this value directly from the request.
-Next, let's add an HTML page template:
+Next, let's add a template for the page:

 1. In the `views` directory, copy the `about.scala.html` file to a file named `hello.scala.html`.